jeffersonnnn/ZEclipse/docs/CONNECTOR_GUIDE.md

 ## User Costs

-The cost structure for BlackoutSOL transfers is as follows:
+The cost structure for ZEclipse transfers is as follows:

 1. **Base Transaction Fee**: ~0.000005 SOL (5,250 lamports)
    - Solana's standard network fee